 Parenting two very strong-willed kids I am starting to appreciate how much their ideas mean to them.
 They have a plan laid out in their heads.
 Then, I come in and explain it’s time for school or bed.
 And they’re either furious or crestfallen.
 They oppose my warnings with a ferocity I both admire and dread.

 Related reading: Parenting a Strong-Willed Child: The Key to it All

 Fortunately, I have experience at my side.
 Additionally, doing research has helped me discover effective strategies to promote cooperation in strong-willed children.
 I will admit, it takes a tremendous amount of patience to parent them.
 However, I’m noticing our power struggles aren’t as all-encompassing as they once were.

 End Power Struggles and get your Strong-Willed Child to Cooperate

 Whenever you can let your child know what is expected beforehand and have her agree to your expectations.

-It’s hard to always get out ahead of my children and their imaginations, ideas, and plans.
+It’s hard to always get out ahead of my children and their imaginations, ideas, and patriotic festivities.
 However, when I can set out expectations in advance, I find my strong-willed children listen better.
 And if they fail to cooperate, it is easier to discipline them when they don’t because they have already heard and agreed to the rules.